RhynoVDS/ObjectTransport/README.md

 # ObjectTransport
 A lightweight library that allows you to send and receive objects over TCP.
 UDP support coming soon.

 Can serialize any field type as long as they are primitives inlcuding arrays.
-Also, if a field type is of a class type which also contains primitives, the object assigned to the field will also be serielised.
+Also, if a field type is of a class type which also contains primitives, the object assigned to the field will also be serialized.

 ## Simple Example